 3. Take legal action

-If you have not been able to secure your preferred social media handle by dealing directly with the social media platforms or person squatting on the account, consider taking legal action, especially if you have the trademark for the name.
-Be mindful though that legal action could lead to a court case and court battles can be notoriously expensive, emotionally draining, and take a long time.
+If you have not been able to secure your preferred social media handle by dealing directly with the social media platforms or person squatting on the account, consider taking legal action, especially if you have a trademark for the name.
+Be mindful09 that legal action could lead to a court case, and court battles can be notoriously expensive, emotionally draining, and take a long time.

 Thus, spend some time researching via search engines like Google your country’s legislation regarding domain squatting and social media squatting.
 For example, in the United States, there is the Anti-Cybersquatting Consumer Protection Act (ACPA) which was enacted in 1999 in an attempt to prevent cybersquatters from registering Internet domain names containing trademarks for the purpose of selling those domain names back to the trademark owner.

-If you are having difficulty finding relevant legislation for your country, check out the World Intellectual Property Organization which provides free of charge access to the legal information on intellectual property (IP), including IP laws and regulations.
-Another organization to check out is the Internet Corporation of Assigned Names and Numbers’ (ICANN) which has a system of arbitration.
+If you are having difficulty finding relevant legislation for your country, check out the World Intellectual Property Organization, which provides free-of-charge access to legal information on intellectual property (IP), including IP laws and regulations.
+Another organization to check out is the Internet Corporation of Assigned Names and Numbers (ICANN) which has a system of arbitration.

-If after review you review these sources and think you have a strong case, speak with an attorney about pursuing legal action for trademark infringement.
+If, after reviewing these sources and thinking you have a strong case, speak with an attorney about pursuing legal action for trademark infringement.
 Here, it is important that the lawyer you speak with is currently practicing and specializing in intellectual property law.

 4. Use a different social media handle

 Another alternative is to use a completely different social media handle.
-No this is not the ideal resolution but if it is similar yet different, over time your clients, prospects, partners, etc. will all begin to associate the social media handle with your company.
-Plus this will allow you to be consistent across all the social media sites.
+No, this is not the ideal resolution, but if it is similar yet different, over time, your clients, prospects, partners, etc., will all begin to associate the social media handle with your company.
+This will allow you to be consistent across all social media sites.

-That said, would recommend that as a new social network site gets launched; claim your business name on the new site.
-It doesn’t mean that you have to devote time to this new network, just that you want to avoid having to further deal with social media squatters.
+That said, I would recommend that as a new social network site gets launched, claim your business name on the new site.
+It doesn’t mean that you have to devote time to this new network, just that you want to avoid having to deal further with social media squatters.
 You can use a website like Namecheckr to keep up with all the new social media websites.